Cray-HPE/docs-csm/operations/observability/Observability.md

 The single Goss test is a YAML file and a collection of these Goss tests can be used together by adding them in another YAML file.
 These suites can be invoked through the script created to get a log file with results for the tests.

-Example - Goss test to validate expected Kubernetes nodes exist using the kubectl command based on node names pulled from /etc/hosts file.
-We are using the log files generated from automated scripts which run a set of test suites.
+For example, a Goss test to validate expected Kubernetes nodes exists using the `kubectl` command based on node names pulled from `/etc/hosts` file.
+The log files generated from automated scripts that run a set of test suites are used.

 Running the automated scripts using the complete path of script like `/opt/cray/tests/install/ncn/automated/ncn-healthcheck`.